TheProgrammer1000/OS/README.md

 # OS
-16 bit, operating system for intel processor.
+## 16 bit, operating system for intel processor.
 Assembly 86x

+### TRY IT OUT!

+#### With command: qemu-system-i386 -fda test.flp

+But you need to have qemu installed on your computer to run it virtually